Picture of Alexander Thomson

 thomson at cs dot yale dot edu

-I'm a third-year PhD student in computer science at Yale University.
+I'm a fourth-year PhD student in computer science at Yale University.
 I received my BS in computer science from Yale College in 2009.

 Research